Perfect Fruit Salad with Honey Citrus Poppy Seed Dressing

 healthy fruit salad in bowl with pineapple, strawberries, blueberries, bananas, kiwis, grapes and oranges

-• The most time consuming part of a fruit salad is chopping the fruit BUT this can be done whenever you have time.
-With the exception of the bananas, you can chop all of your fruit a couple days in advance and store them in airtight containers in the refrigerator.
-You can also peel and segment your oranges and store them in an airtight container in the refrigerator.
+• Chop the Fruit: Except for the bananas, you can chop all the fruit a couple of days in advance and store it in airtight containers in the refrigerator.
+You can also peel and segment the oranges and store them in an airtight container in the refrigerator.

-• You can whisk your Honey Citrus Poppy Seed Dressing ingredients together in a separate bowl and refrigerate separately.
-When ready to serve, let your dressing sit at room temperature for 15 minutes or so its pourable.
-Drain any excess liquid from the fruit, add Dressing and evenly toss with fruit.
+• Make the Dressing: Whisk the dressing ingredients together in a separate bowl and refrigerate until ready to use.
+When ready to serve, let your dressing sit at room temperature for 15 minutes or so until it is pourable.
+Drain any excess liquid from the fruit, then add the dressing and toss.

-• The fruit salad is best if allowed to chill at least 30 minutes after you add the dressing and served within 2 hours but it is still delicious if allowed to chill longer.
+• Chill the Salad: The fruit salad is best if allowed to chill for at least 30 minutes after adding the dressing and served within 2 hours.
+However, it remains delicious if allowed to chill for longer.

 top view of best fruit salad in bowl with pineapple, strawberries, blueberries, bananas, kiwis, grapes and oranges